NOTE: This post has been updated as of May 2018 with several new diaper reviews.

 Kissaluvs Newborn AIO: This is another moderately priced AIO at $14.95.
 It features an umbilical snap-down and a stay-dry fleece inner.
 So unlike many other Kissaluvs products, it’s made of synthetic and not natural fibers.
 But this means it dries more quickly and doesn’t hold onto newborn poo stains.
 I like the fit ok, but it’s not one of my favorites.
 You can also pick these up at Nicki’s Diapers.

-BumGenius Newborn AIO: BumGenius managed to come up with a pretty nifty little newborn AIO and offer it for just $12.95, which is a great price.
-The inner soaker is microterry and the diaper lining is soft, smooth suedecloth.
+BumGenius Newborn AIO (Original): bumGenius has a newborn AIO in its lineup with a very reasonable price point of $12.95.
+The inner soaker is microterry and the diaper lining is suedecloth.
 The product description indicates that it fits below the belly button, but this was not the case with Erik.
 Still, I found it didn’t matter too much if our diapers touched the umbilical stump.
 Why?
-Because if the diaper doesn’t, the clothes they are wearing will!
+Because if the diaper doesn’t, the clothes they are wearing will.
+And it doesn’t seem to affect drying or healing either way.
 I like the way our BumGenius fits and the aplix closure is fast and easy to use.
 However, compared to other aplix diapers, the BumGenius tabs seem a bit flimsy – they are tiny and attached right at the end of the wings and not reinforced in any way around the edges.
-But hopefully, since we won’t use this diaper for too long, the tabs will hold up.
-Diaper Safari has the BumGenius newborn AIO diapers (in 17 different color choices!!) and always with free shipping.
+And in terms of absorbency, this diaper is only fair and will leak after just an hour or two.

 This diaper is no longer manufactured.
 It has been updated and renamed (see diaper review just above this one).